pagebox/brickBOX/README.md

 ## Functions

-**Start-Elevated** Executes a PowerShell script or command with elevated rights **Get-Secret** Reads and saves secure strings to hkcu in a secure way.
+**Start-Elevated** Executes a PowerShell script or command with elevated rights
+**Get-Secret** Reads and saves secure strings to hkcu in a secure way.
+**Set-IniContent** Add or Update key-value pairs in ini-files

 ## Testing